N3LX/MiniDrive/README.md

 # MiniDrive

-MiniDrive is a simple REST API works similarly to cloud services like Google Drive or Dropbox.
+MiniDrive is a simple REST API that works similarly to cloud services like Google Drive or Dropbox.

 Application uses:
 - Spring Boot